What are the National Collections?

 Plant Guardian scheme

-If you’d like to be involved in garden plant conservation but can only look after one or two plants, why not consider our Plant Guardian scheme.
+If you would like to be involved in garden plant conservation but can only look after one or a few plants, why not consider our Plant Guardian scheme?

 Sponsoring the National Collections